The BFG: Plot

 The BFG takes Sophie to Dream Country but is bullied along the way by his neighbors, led by Fleshlumpeater, the largest and strongest.
-Sophie watches the BFG catch two dreams—while one would be a good dream, the other is a nightmare.
-The BFG uses it on Fleshlumpeater, who has a dream about a giant killer named Jack and accidentally starts a brawl with his companions.
+Afterwards, Sophie watches the BFG catch two dreams—while one would be a good dream, the other is a nightmare.
+Resentful of the other giants' mistreatment of him earlier that day, the BFG sneaks up to where they are napping and looses the nightmare on Fleshlumpeater, who has a dream about a giant killer named Jack and accidentally starts a brawl with his companions due to his indiscriminate flailing and thrashing about while still asleep as they watch from a safe distance.

 Sophie persuades the BFG to approach the Queen of England for help with the other giants.
-She navigates the giant to Buckingham Palace, where he places her in the Queen's bedroom.
-He then gives the Queen a nightmare that closely parallels actual events; because the BFG setting Sophie in her bedroom was part of the dream, the Queen believes her and speaks with the giant over breakfast.
-Fully convinced, she authorizes a task force to travel to the giants' homeland and secure them as they sleep.
+She navigates the giant to Buckingham Palace where he places Sophie in the Queen's bedroom.
+He then gives the Queen a nightmare that closely parallels actual events.
+Because the BFG setting Sophie in her bedroom was part of the dream, the Queen believes her and speaks with the giant over breakfast.
+Fully convinced, she authorizes a task force to travel to Giant Country and secure them as they sleep.

 The BFG guides a fleet of helicopters to the sleeping giants.
-Eight are successfully shackled, but Fleshlumpeater awakes; Sophie and the BFG trick him into being tied up.
-Having collected the BFG's dream collection, the helicopters carry the giants back to England, where they are imprisoned in a massive pit.
+Eight are successfully shackled, but the Fleshlumpeater awakes.
+Sophie and the BFG trick him into being tied up by making it look like that he was bitten by a snake.
+Having collected the BFG's dream collection, the helicopters carry all nine giants back to England where they are imprisoned in a massive pit.

 Every country that the giants had visited in the past sends thanks and gifts to the BFG and Sophie, for whom residences are built in Windsor Great Park.
-Tourists come in huge numbers to watch the giants in the pit, who are now fed only on snozzcumbers; they receive an unexpected snack when three drunks manage to climb the safety fence one night and fall in.
+Tourists come in huge numbers to watch the giants in the pit who are only fed snozzcumbers, and the only time they ever ate a human is when three drunks managed to climb the safety fence one night and fell in, also causing a sign to be put up saying "Please Don't Feed the Giants".
 The BFG receives the official title of Royal Dream-Blower, and continues bestowing dreams upon children; he also learns to speak and write more intelligibly, writing a book identified as the novel itself, under another's name.